-Council for the mix of accommodation, space standards and related requirements, and Kent Highways for parking standards and traffic
+Council for the mix of accommodation, space standards and related requirements, and Kent Highways for standards parking management.

 Extensions and alterations to existing properties will be similarly controlled and the Town Council will consider in particular the effect of the work on neighbouring properties, including maintaining their privacy and reasonable outlook, and the right to a continuing good level of daylight.